Str Buckeye State

 The competition on the Pittsburgh and Cincinnati route was heated.
 Capt William J Kountz, as an independent owner, operated the steamer Cincinnati on the route.
 The fierce competition wore on Capt Reno, who died in Cincinnati on 28 Mar 1850.
 Command fell to Capt Samuel Dean and Capt Reno’s body was returned to Pittsburgh on the Buckeye State.[3]

 On 1 May 1850, Capt Dean arranged a “speed trial” for the new boat.
 Departing Cincinnati at 05:11 AM, the Buckeye State arrived in Pittsburgh 43 hours later.[4]
 468 miles in 43 hours.
 No boat had ever done so well, and no steamboat ever since that date has equaled the feat.
+The run was the way-side talk of the 185′s.
 To commemorate the event, a large wooden buck was mounted on the pilot house.
 Speed records were important.
 As long as the boat could retain the horns, it would command higher rates for freight and passengers.
 The officers, the captain, the pilots, the clerks, engineers, and stewards would also command higher salaries even if they moved to other assignments.
 The crew on this fast run included:

 One year later, PT Barnum chartered the Messenger No 2 and arranged a race with the Buckeye State.
 The Buckeye State won handily.[5]

-Capt MW Beltzhoover was her commander the last few years.
+Capt MW Beltzhoover was the Buckeye State commander the last few years.
 In 1857, the Buckeye State was dismantled.
 [6]

 References.